emirr44/KIMIKA-Molecular-Classification-and-Generation/src/classification/hiv-classification/README.md

-# HIV Classification - how to train the model
+# HIV Classification - how to train the model on the HIV dataset

 ## Step 1: Moving everything to Google Colab